guilhermecarvalho18/guilhermecarvalho18/README.md

 ### I've been acting as a Machine Learning Scientist for almost 5 years, and this page will act as my personal space for publishing experiments, packages and projects I feel will aggregate to my learnings and help many others.

-- 🔭 I'll be publishing my personal data-related projects, which may very between topics such as Risk Credit, Audio Decodification, Natural Language Processing, among others
+- 🔭 I'll be publishing my personal data-related projects, which may very between topics such as Large Language Models, Audio Decodification, Natural Language Processing, Articles Implementations, among others.
-- 🌱 Plus, I'll also be publishing projects for study topics of my own curiosity, such as Software Engineering, Mobile Development, Data/Cloud Engineering, etc...
+- 🌱 Plus, I'll also be publishing projects for study topics of my own curiosity, such as Software Engineering, Backend Development, Data/Cloud Engineering, etc...
 - 👯 I’m looking foward to collaborate with many other developers
 - 🤔 I’m always open for new information and looking for help with any topic I might find interesting
 - 🥅 2022 Goals: Publish more projects here and get a good grasp of, mainly, NLP projects.